erlef/security-wg/docs/secure_coding_and_deployment_hardening/ssl.md

 ## Revocation check

 One scenario that’s not handled by the above examples is certificate revocation: no revocation check is performed, and therefore a revoked but otherwise valid certificate would be accepted.
-It is possible to check certificates against the CA’s Certificate Revocation List (CRL) by setting the `crl_check` option to true.
+It is possible to check certificates against the CA’s Certificate Revocation List (CRL) by setting the `crl_check` option to `best_effort`.
 This also requires the `crl_cache` to be configured:

 ```erlang
 %% Erlang